What are phishing scams?

 Phishing scams are a form of Internet fraud.
-This high-tech scam uses spam or pop-up messages to trick users into disclosing credit card numbers, bank account information, Social Security number or other confidential information.
+This type of scam uses spam or pop-up messages to trick users into disclosing credit card numbers, bank account information, Social Security numbers, or other confidential information.

 Follow these best practices to prevent getting snagged!

 - FIRST AND FOREMOST, the University will NEVER ask you for your user name and/or password.
 This is private information and you should never give your password to anyone.
 Additionally, the University would rarely notify you about your mailbox exceeding its limits.
 If you receive a notice and are concerned, contact IT Tech Support directly.

 - Turn on your firewall and use anti-virus software.
 Anti-virus software and web browsers periodically offer updates, which contain security patches, so these items need to be updated regularly.
 Also, make sure your operating system and applications are up to date.

 - Never email sensitive information.
 Email is not a secure method for transmitting or saving sensitive information such as passwords, financial information, Social Security numbers, et cetera.